Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Theory preambles

 \subsection{Angular redshift fluctuations}

-As recently shown by HM19, fluctuations in sky maps of galaxy redshifts contain precise information about the cosmic density and velocity fields; for brevity, we refer to these as angular redshift fluctuations.
-We proceed to study the dependence of the power spectrum of ARF maps on cosmological parameters.
+As recently shown in HM19, angular fluctuations in sky maps of galaxy redshifts contain precise information about the cosmic density and velocity fields.
+To derive the dependence of the power spectrum of these fluctuations on cosmological parameters, we start by projecting galaxy redshifts weighted by a radial selection function $W$ onto a sky map